COVID Safe Resources

 - Practise good hygiene – wash your hands and cough and sneeze into a tissue or your elbow.

-- Keep your distance – stay 1.5 metres away from anyone you don’t live with.
+- Keep your distance – stay 1.5 metres away from people where you can.

-For more information on staying safe and doing your bit to slow the spread of coronavirus (COVID-19), see the Department of Health and Human Services Website.
+For more information on staying safe and doing your bit to slow the spread of coronavirus (COVID-19), see the coronavirus.vic.gov.au website.

 Wash your hands